Lighting - Articles and Information - Lady Gouldian Finch Supplies USA

 Articles and Information - Lady Gouldian Finch

-"The lighting you supply your birds will affect their dispositon, their health, and their breeding.
+"The lighting you supply your birds will affect their disposition, their health, and their breeding.
 Your indoor lighting conditions may well spell the difference between success and failure."

 Robert Black